pypa/packaging.python.org/source/specifications/core-metadata.rst

 assume that the wheel's metadata matches that of the sdist, even if the field is not marked as ``Dynamic``.

-It is advisable, but not required, that tools which modify wheel metadata add the modified fields to the generated wheel's ``Dynamic`` field.

 Full details of the semantics of ``Dynamic`` are described in :pep:`643`.

 .. _core-metadata-platform: